flutter/website/src/perf/isolates.md

 ## Message passing between isolates

 Dart's isolates are an implementation of the [Actor model][].
-They can only communicate with each other by message passing.
+They can only communicate with each other by message passing, which is done with [`Port` objects][].
 When messages are "passed" between each other, they are generally copied from the sending isolate to the receiving isolate.